-A system supporting quality providers
+Supporting quality providers

-A commitment to quality
+Commitment to quality

 Industry at the forefront

 This includes specialised curriculum development and applied research that develops new skills where there are identified gaps for new, emerging and priority sectors.
-The fund will support strong partnerships between industry, TAFEs, dual sector universities and high quality training providers.
+The fund supports strong partnerships between industry, TAFEs, dual sector universities and high quality training providers.

-Supporting jobs in our regions
+Jobs in our regions

 The Regional and Specialist Training Fund ensures there is training in regions and industries where the current system lacks the ability to meet the needs of local businesses.